 The following prescription medications are commonly used during detox:

 Certain drugs, such as opioids, alcohol, and benzodiazepines, are usually not stopped abruptly.
-In some cases, like for benzos, they might be replaced with other medications while transitioning to lower doses.
-This can help stabilize the brain and central nervous system during detox.
+In cases like benzos, the drug you’re on might be replaced by other medications while you transition to lower doses.
+This can help stabilize your brain and central nervous system during detox.
 Once the transition to the new medication is done, they can be tapered down in medical detox.

-Detox is a form of addiction treatment that is usually covered by insurance providers.
-Under the Affordable Care Act (ACA), substance abuse treatment is covered as one of the 10 essential health benefits.
+Insurance providers usually do cover detox.
+Under the Affordable Care Act (ACA), substance abuse treatment is one of the 10 essential health benefits.

-You may also need to get prior authorization for detox services, obtain a referral from your primary care provider (PCP), or use an in-network provider for detox, depending on your specific plan and coverage.
+Your insurance company may ask you to get prior authorization for detox services, obtain a referral from your primary care provider (PCP), or use an in-network provider for detox, depending on your specific plan and coverage.

-Detox helps you to recover a safe level of physical balance after quitting, but it is only the first step towards recovery.
-Detox manages the physical symptoms of drug withdrawal and helps you get a handle on cravings.
-It doesn’t address the root causes of addiction, as detox alone is not treatment.
+Detox helps you reach stability after quitting drugs or alcohol, but it is only the first step towards recovery.
+It manages the physical symptoms of drug withdrawal and helps you get a handle on cravings.
+It doesn’t address the root causes of your addiction.

 Have questions about our how our drug and alcohol detox programs work?
 Our compassionate staff at Footprints to Recovery is standing by to answer any questions you might have.
 We’re waiting to hear from you!(855) 628-2899